Early Years Foundation Stage

 We use the children's ideas to help us plan our topics and always respond to events within the school, community and news to ensure children have a broad and balanced learning experience.
 We aim to provide children with lots of 'real life' learning opportunities and make the most of our immediate surroundings, practical resources as well as special visitors and experiences to enhnce learning.

 We are always observing the children to gain evidence for assessments and use this information to plan individual 'next steps' in learning.
 We use 'Tapestry', the online learning journey to record observations and celebrate and share children's achievements and successes.
-Our 'stay and play' and 'stay and read' sessions are the perfect opportunity for sharing the children's learning journeys and for encouraging parents to contribute to them using our 'wow stars'.
+Our 'stay and play' and 'stay and read' sessions are the perfect opportunity for sharing learning experiences with parents.
 We also encourage parents to comment on 'Tapestry' observations as well as share and celebrate children's experiences at home.
 Our weekly 'week ahead's' and 'chat challenges' are the perfect way to keep parents up to date with what the children will be experiencing and learning each week as well as giving ideas and suggestions for parents to continue the learning at home.
+We hold many parent workshops throughout the year as our aim is to support the home learning environment wherever possible. .